cncf/tag-env-sustainability/governance/lead-proposal-process.md

 * Be the author of at least one pull request against the TAG ENV repository
 * Be active in the community within the last 3 months before their nomination
-  * Active - Attending at least 1 TAG ENV Regular Meeting a month
   * Engaging in community chat via Slack or lists
   * Commenting on PRs and issues to drive suggestions to proposals, define scope, resolve clarity issues, etc.
 * Agree to the nomination